solo-io/gloo-ref-arch/two-phased-canary/part3/README.md

 version:foxtrot-v1
 ```

-This is a huge improvement from before, where we were copy pasting a ton of yaml, and needed to do a lot more manual work.
+This is a huge improvement from before, where we were copy pasting a ton of yaml, and needed to do a lot more manual work
+to bring new services online.
 Let's see how this extends to driving our upgrade workflow.

 ### Starting the upgrade to echo-v2